“Yowww,” cried The Doctor and jumped back

 open and he raced down the corridor to the medical room.
 He wondered why

-the TARDIS had been designed to have the kitchen, bathroom, bedrooms,
+But the TARDIS had been designed to have the kitchen, bathroom, bedrooms,

 waste disposal, even a home cinema room that Wyn and Stella used on long

 trips, all much closer than the medical room.
-He knew perfectly well that

-the TARDIS could re-arrange all the rooms at will.
-It COULD put the medical
+rooms at will.
+It COULD put the medical centre next door to the console

-the reason it didn’t was that it like to make him run.
-It liked
+it like to make him run.
+It liked a bit of drama, and having him race

-death mission where every second counted was drama.
+through the corridors on a life or death mission where every second counted

 Daytime TV drama, he noted wryly.
 He never figured the TARDIS for a soap